dtalkachou/m1-plus/README.md

-# m1-plus
+# Info

-Browser extension for Monopoly One
+This environment is required for the first beta versions of this extension.